btmartin721/construct_pipeline/README.md

 The script will output lots of files, so it is recommended that you specify an output directory with the --outdir option.
 It is also  highly recommended that you inspect the cross-validation replicate traces for convergence.

+Finally, run the script as follows:

+`Rscript runXvalidation.R [options...]`